We are responsible for the maintenance of public highways in the area, which includes a winter maintenance service.

 As grit bins are subject to vandalism and misuse they are only provided if there is a genuine need.
 Requests for the provision of grit bins at new locations are assessed against various criteria and only provided if full justification can be shown.

 Trunk roads are not the responsibility of the City Council.
 These roads are the A47 (east of Wansford and including Soke Parkway), the A1 and A1M.
-They are treated by other contractors working for the Highways England.
+They are treated by other contractors working for National Highways.